five anecdotes about Microsoft’s iconic software

 This change has major consequences: it allows legal scandals to break out, by attesting to the fraudulent aspect of certain documents.
 In Pakistan, Prime Minister Nawaz Sharif was accused in 2017 of having links to offshore companies.
 In particular, his daughter Maryam is named as running an offshore company carrying out fraudulent real estate transactions in London.

 The Sharifs attempt a defense, and produce a document attesting that she is only a beneficiary, and not the director.
-But the document in question is written in Calibri: it could therefore not have existed at the time of the said transactions.
+But the document in question is written in Calibri: it might therefore not have existed at the time of the said transactions.
 It is therefore a fake.
 The affair ended with the conviction of the family, banned from any exercise of power.

-Calibri is now taking a well-deserved rest after sixteen years of service: the Aptos police will take his place.
+Calibri is now taking a well-deserved rest following sixteen years of service: the Aptos police will take his place.
 Round, sans serif, it is considered more serious than Calibri.
 Its refined characters embrace a more modern style and are designed to be read anywhere in the world.
 A sign of the times, and of the globalization of Microsoft Word, which this year has become a cosmopolitan forty-year-old.

 Top Articles